precice/tutorials/partitioned-heat-conduction-direct/README.md

 ## Setup

 This case is a modified version of the [partitioned heat conduction tutorial](tutorials-partitioned-heat-conduction.html).

-We use the [direct mesh access feature](couple-your-code-direct-access.html) to let the solvers compute the data mapping and not preCICE.
+Main modification is that we here use the [direct mesh access feature](couple-your-code-direct-access.html) to let the solvers compute the data mapping and not preCICE.

+Further minor modifications:

+- We use a parallel coupling scheme instead of a serial one to prevent running into the problem where we are trying to add a zero column to the quasi-Newton matrix.
+For serial coupling, this happens here because one data field converges much faster than the other.

 ## Available solvers

 Currently only `nutils` is provided as a solver.
+The data mapping is computed by directly sampling the FEM function representation at the inquired locations.

 ## Running the simulation